 Excess amounts of these vasoactive substances can cause both hypertension and hypotension (high and low blood pressure respectively).
-In extreme cases this can lead to what is known as a crisis situation.
+In extreme cases, this can lead to what is known as a crisis situation.

 How is the risk managed?

-In all the big procedures I’ve had done in my local NET Centre, I have always been admitted the day before to receive what they describe as an ‘Octreotide Soak’.
+In all the big procedures I’ve had in my local NET Centre, I have always been admitted the day before to receive what they describe as an ‘Octreotide Soak’.
 The link below is an example of the UK standard for pre and peri-operative protection (please note your NET team may be working to a slightly different protocol based on their own version of best practice, just to emphasise that this is an example and not advice).

 What about minor procedures?

 Patients are always asking about the risk and requirements for smaller procedures such as an Endoscopy.
-There does not seem to common guidance on this but Dr Woltering who is always forthcoming with advice suggests 200 micrograms of Octreotide before the procedure commences.
-Looking at the UKINETS guidance click here, there appears to be a less risk averse approach by considering whether patients are symptomatic or not (syndromic or not).
+There does not seem to be common guidance on this but Dr Woltering who is always forthcoming with advice suggests 200 micrograms of Octreotide before the procedure commences.
+Looking at the UKINETS guidance click here, there appears to be a less risk-averse approach by considering whether patients are symptomatic or not (syndromic or not).

 What about other types of NETs

 I know that NET patients other than those with ‘Carcinoid Syndrome causing tumours’ are also treated with somatostatin analogues, as they too can be subject to the effects of excess secretion of certain vasoactive peptides.
 Once again, the word ‘Carcinoid’ causes confusion.
-There are many types of NET which were never called ‘Carcinoid’ and this had led to great confusion.
+There are many types of NET that were never called ‘Carcinoid’ and this had led to great confusion.
 We need to call it something like Hormonal Crisis to avoid this confusion.
 I did note that Novartis (AAA) actually call it that in the Lutathera instructions – well done them!

 Why is the issue relative to Pheochromocytoma/Paraganglioma?

-I recently read an article about a person with a Pheochromocytoma.
-The person had what was described as an ‘Intraoperative Hypertensive Crisis‘ that appeared to be caused by her tumour type rather than the sort of incident that might occur in a standard surgery.
+I recently read an article about a person with Pheochromocytoma.
+The person had what was described as an ‘Intraoperative Hypertensive Crisis‘ that appeared to be caused by her tumour type rather than the sort of incident that might occur in standard surgery.
 Hypertension (high blood pressure) can be a symptom of Pheochromocytoma so you can see the problem with surgery and other procedures.
 An interesting issue with this type of NET is that after surgery, the patient is at risk for hypotension (low blood pressure) from venous dilation caused by the sudden withdrawal of catecholamines.
 Read more here.

 I highly suspect there are many examples from the NET world beyond what was once called the ‘carcinoid‘ subtype of NETs and I’ve already given you at least one above.
 I’ll update this post as I discover other examples.
 In the meantime, make sure you ask your medical team about ‘crisis protection’ if you are to undergo any surgical or invasive medical procedure.
 Minor procedures should also be assessed.